 Smoke Detector Repair and Smoke Detector Replacement

 Just over thirty years ago, governments began taking an interest in fire safety.
 In many jurisdictions, laws were enacted to make smoke detectors mandatory in inhabited buildings.
-These laws lead to a wave of smoke detector installations over three decades ago, and many smoke detectors haven’t been replaced since, and require smoke detector replacement.
+These laws lead to a wave of smoke detector installations over three decades ago.
+Many smoke detectors haven’t been replaced since then and require smoke detector replacement.
 This is a problem because smoke detectors become less effective ten years after their installation.
-Having faulty smoke detectors is an accident waiting to happen, here is some information on their expiry.
+Having faulty smoke detectors is an accident waiting to happen.
+Here is some information on their expiry.

 Aging smoke alarms have a 30% failure rate within the first decade.
-This means your families safety has a one in three chance of being compromised in the case of a fire.
-To the majority of home owners, this is an unacceptable statistic.
-Be sure to test your smoke detector to see if it is operational, and find out whether your home requires smoke detector replacement:
+This means your family’s safety has a one in three chance of being compromised in the case of a fire.
+To the majority of homeowners, this is an unacceptable statistic.
+Be sure to test your smoke detector to see if it is operational and find out whether your home requires smoke detector replacement.

-Step 2: Enlist someone to stand in an area of the house that is far from the smoke detector to test if it can be heard from all parts of the house.
+Step 2: Enlist someone to stand in an area of the house that is far from the smoke detector.
+This will ensure that smoke detector can be heard from all parts of the house.
 It is important to keep in mind that the alarm has to be loud enough to wake up the deepest sleepers in your family.

-Concerning smoke alarms, there is considered to be a 3% failure rate each year.
-This means that during their installation year, some smoke alarms stop working almost immediately, and require smoke detector replacement.
-At the 10 year mark, 30% cease being operational, and at the 30 year mark, it is a statistical anomaly to have a working smoke detector.
+There is a 3% failure rate each year for smoke detectors.
+This means that during their installation year, some smoke detectors stop working almost immediately and require smoke detector replacement.
+At the 10 year mark, 30% cease being operational.
+At the 30 year mark, it is a statistical anomaly to have a working smoke detector.

-10 years after installation, it becomes a smart investment to begin replacing the smoke detectors in your home, or at least follow the above steps to regularly test your smoke detectors.
+10 years after installation, it becomes a smart investment to begin replacing the smoke detectors in your home.
+At the very least, follow the above steps to regularly test your smoke detectors.

 ProAmp electric performs smoke detector replacement and smoke detector repair.
-We have years of experience in the field of electrical wiring, and if you believe your families safety might be at risk, we can help protect you in the event of a house fire.
-Having broken smoke alarms risks property damage and the safety of loved ones.
-Call ProAmp electric today for information regarding the safety of your home.
+We have years of experience in the field of electrical wiring.
+If you have broken smoke alarms in your home, you run the risk of property damage and the safety of loved ones.
+If you believe your families safety might be at risk, call ProAmp electric today for information regarding the safety of your home.